d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 Rather than rolling our own iterator, we can call upon the `data` module to read data.
 The first step will be to instantiate an `ArrayDataset`.
-This object's constructor takes one or more `ndarray`s as arguments.
+This object's constructor takes one or more tensors as arguments.
 Here, we pass in `features` and `labels` as arguments.
 Next, we will use the `ArrayDataset` to instantiate a `DataLoader`, which also requires that we specify a `batch_size`